 The County Elections office will be responsible for an outreach campaign to encourage greater voter turnout.
 This presents an opportunity for increased awareness and interest in the mid-term election.

 The Sacramento County Republican Party has established a Voter Engagement Committee to provide outreach to all communities, and to implement a get-out-the-vote strategy under the new voting model.
-This will require substantial human and financial resources to succeed.
+This will require substantial human and financial resources to implement a new way of approaching GOTV over the 28 day voting cycle.

-The Committees will provide input on making it easier for non-English speaking and disabled voters to register and cast their vote.
+Two Committees have been formed to provide input on making it easier for non-English speaking and disabled voters to register and cast their vote.
 It is possible the rules that result from the work of these committees could impact all voters, so it is very important that the Republican Party has representation.

-Download Applications and plan to attend the first meetings:
+Download Applications and plan to attend the meetings: